 Prime Minister Sharon unilaterally withdrew Israeli military and civilian forces from the Gaza Strip in August 2005.
 Sharon sought to ensure Israel’s Jewish and democratic essence by getting out of the lives of the Palestinians.
 Instead Hamas used the territory to kill Jews and degrade Israel morally.
 Two decades later what would Sharon have said about trusting your neighbor unilaterally?

-Israeli Prime Minister Olmert and Palestinian leader Abbas meet in Washington to ‘kick start’ negotiations by implementing previous promises; the US is to judge performance to see if a treaty can result.
+Israeli Prime Minister Olmert and Palestinian leader Abbas meet near Washington to kick-start negotiations by implementing previous promises; the U.S. is to judge performance to see if a treaty can result.
 It does not.

 Obama, to improve America’s image with Muslim public opinion, stresses that Islam is not that of the ideological radicals.
 His advocacy of ‘soft power’ distinguishes his administration from Bush II’s use of force.
 He did not state directly that Iran should be stopped from developing a nuclear weapon.
 He said that US commitment to Israel is ‘unbreakable.’
 Nine years later Trump’s Secretary of State, also in Cairo heavily criticized Obama’s ‘soft power’ approach.